 Music is all around us.
 No matter which era we are in, music has always allowed people to express and communicate the way they feel.
 Numerous studies suggest that listening to music is not only a form of entertainment but can also benefit your mental health.
 Even more so since music therapy has started to play a big role now.

-Music has a way of impacting the way we feel, without us even realizing.
+Music has a way of impacting the way we feel, without us even realizing it.
 If you feel pumped while listening to your favorite song in the gym or find yourself emotionally overwhelmed while watching your favorite artist perform, then that’s music working its magic on you.

-A study done in 2013 suggests that playing music in the background can positively impact performance of tasks in adults.
-The study elaborates that playing music which has a higher tempo and are upbeat, can help you process and perform the task faster while a mix of upbeat and down beat music can help your memory.
+A study done in 2013 suggests that playing music in the background can positively impact the performance of tasks in adults.
+The study elaborates that playing music that has a higher tempo and is upbeat, can help you process and perform the task faster while a mix of upbeat and downbeat music can help your memory.
 (This is probably why house chores seem to finish faster when you’re doing it with music in the background!)